trans-travel/trans-travel/us/ca.md

    medical care in California
  * California will not extradite people for violating another state's laws against medical transition
- * A proposed bill, AB957, would consider parental views of a child's gender identity in custody decisions, favoring parents who affirm a child's identity.

 While California will not cooperate with other jurisdictions in many cases, this doesn't cover all possibilities and it may be possible for